 Something that’s very important in preparing your dog for children is working on leash training and recall training.
 This can be done with a trainer or on your own.
 Use your dog’s leash more frequently and reward good behavior with treats.

 An easy way to work on recall is to sit on a couch or chair with some kibble or training treats.
 Next, call your dog, and when they come to sit by you, offer a treat.
 Then, tell them to go to their bed or spot.
-Repeat this process a few times a week to reinforce this behavior.
+Repeat this process a few times a week to reinforce this behavior and improve your dog’s recall training.
 This will help your dog listen and obey when you call them away from your child if needed.

 4. Crate Train